List of Alien (franchise) characters: Bishop

 Bishop (Lance Henriksen), the android executive officer assigned to the Sulaco, is primarily responsible for planetary maneuvering.
 When he introduces himself to Ripley, he says that his programming demands complete loyalty and an inability to harm humans (unlike Ash); Ripley is initially distrustful.
 After most of the Colonial Marines are wiped out by the Aliens on LV-426, Bishop is a medic and technician who ensures that the company's dropship receives Ripley, Newt and Hicks.
 When he boards the Sulaco, he is impaled and bisected by the stowaway Alien Queen.
 When Ripley defeats the Queen by opening the airlock, Bishop saves Newt.
 He is placed into cryosleep with Ripley, Newt and Hicks.
 When the Sulaco crashes into Fury 161 in Alien 3, Bishop is damaged beyond repair and thrown into the prison's landfill.
 Although his speech and memory are repaired by Ripley so that he can disclose the events leading to the crash, he asks Ripley to shut him down permanently, to which Ripley reluctantly obliges.
+In Aliens: Bishop, Bishop is once again revived by his creator, Michael Bishop Weyland.

 Henriksen was one of the several actors, including Michael Biehn and Bill Paxton, cast in Aliens who had collaborated with James Cameron on The Terminator.
 Roz Kaveney, in her analysis of Ash in From Alien to The Matrix: Reading Science Fiction Film, draws parallels to Bishop as a representation of the Three Laws of Robotics.
 Although Ash's programming allows (and encourages) harming humans, Bishop puts human life above all else in accordance with the First Law of Robotics.
 Bishop was studied by LeiLani Nishime of the University of Texas Press in 2005 as a theoretical dramatization of how humans would deal with the presence of an Other, concerning Ripley's initial apprehension about being near a synthetic after her life-threatening encounter with Ash.
 According to an article by Anton Karl Kozlovic of the University of Nebraska Omaha, Bishop's altruistic actions (which include rescuing Newt and Ripley) contradict a trend towards technophobia in pre-1990 films.